Schema Markup for SEO: The 2026 Practical Guide to Rich Results

 What Is Schema Markup, Really?

 In practice, schema markup is a small block of code you add to your page’s HTML.
-It uses a universal vocabulary (from Schema.org) to label your content— such as “this is an article,” “this is a product price,” “this is a question and its answer.”
+It uses a universal vocabulary (from Schema.org) to label your content—such as “this is an article,” “this is a product price,” or “this is a question.”

 The easiest and most recommended format is JSON-LD.
-Google explicitly recommends it because it can be dropped into the <head> of your page without messing with the body HTML, making it simple to manage and update.
+Google explicitly recommends it because it can be dropped into the <head> of your page without messing with the body HTML.

 People Also Ask (FAQs)